Table of contents

 dinosaur.png

 This NPC is defined by the Dinosaur class.
-Like the walrus, it doesn’t do much other than wait for the player to interact with it.
+The dinosaur is able to be interacted with.
 Its interactScript is defined in the DinoScript class (located in the Scripts.TestMap package).
 The DinoScript is the most complex script in the game.
-Understanding it is the key to mastering the scripting system and being create to do whatever you want in this game.
+Understanding it is the key to mastering the scripting system and being able to create anything you want in this type of game.
 Read more about scripts here.

 The dinosaur also has a walking animation, which is used during its DinoScript to force it to walk to a certain location.